 - i. rectification of the breach; - ii. specific corrective actions; - iii. arrange for an independent audit of its compliance procedures in relation to the Equivalent Service criteria to be conducted.
 The auditor must be approved by and report to the Enforcement Agency on compliance with the Equivalent Service Criteria.
 The Audit Carrier will be required to implement recommendations of the audit; and - iv. that the Audit Carrier conduct relevant education of its relevant staff to address knowledge inadequacies that may have led to the breach. - (b) The Warning Notice of Breach will nominate a timetable within which the action is required to be completed, and the steps needed to be taken by the Audit Carrier to address the action required by the Warning Notice of Breach, with duration dependent upon the nature and complexity of the action.
 The Enforcement Agency will also seek confirmation from the Audit Carrier of receipt of the notice. - 14.5.6 Public Censure Notice - (a) In the event of a refusal or failure on the part of the Audit Carrier to undertake to the Enforcement Agency's satisfaction any actions required by a Warning Notice of Breach, within the timetable specified therein, the Audit Carrier will promptly be formally advised by the Enforcement Agency that a Public Censure Notice is to be prepared for widespread publication.
 The Audit Carrier will be sent an advance copy of the intended Public Censure Notice, which will: - i. identify the Audit Carrier by name; - ii. give details of the breach; - iii. list all requests/orders previously made of the Audit Carrier; - iv. report on whether an independent audit has been ordered and, if so, state the results of the audit; - v. state that at the date of publication, the requests of the Caution Notice(s) of Breach and the orders of the Warning Notice(s) of Breach have not been complied with; - vi. specify a final timetable by which any corrective action must be completed by the Audit Carrier. - (b) The Audit Carrier will also be advised that publication of the Public Censure Notice will not occur until a specified time period has elapsed from the date the advance copy of the public censure notice is sent, (the period of time is at the discretion of the Enforcement Agency).
-If the Enforcement Agency is fully satisfied that the Audit Carrier has fully complied as ordered prior to the date the Public Censure Notice is due to be published, then the Public Censure Notice shall not be published. - (c) If the Public Censure Notice is proceeded with, it will be published in the New Zealand Gazette, the TCF's newsletter, and at the Enforcement Agency's discretion, in any relevant industry newsletter or magazine, in the national newspapers and in Consumer bulletins.
+If the Enforcement Agency is fully satisfied that the Audit Carrier has fully complied as ordered prior to the date the Public Censure Notice is due to be published, then the Public Censure Notice shall not be published. - (c) If the Public Censure Notice is proceeded with, it must be published as soon as reasonably practicable: - i. in the New Zealand Gazette; - ii. the TCF's newsletter;